John Kreese: Roles

-He serves as the main antagonist of The Karate Kid (1984), the opening antagonist of The Karate Kid Part II (1986), the overarching antagonist of The Karate Kid Part III (1989) and the main antagonist of the sequel television series Cobra Kai, serving as the overarching antagonist of Season 1, the main antagonist of Season 2 and Season 3, the secondary antagonist of Season 4 and the overarching antagonist/anti-hero in Season 5.
+He serves as the main antagonist of The Karate Kid (1984), the opening antagonist of The Karate Kid Part II (1986), the overarching antagonist of The Karate Kid Part III (1989), and one of the two main antagonists (alongside Terry Silver) of the sequel television series Cobra Kai.
+Specifically, he serves as the overarching antagonist in the season 1, the main antagonist of seasons 2 and 3, one of the two main antagonists (alongside Terry Silver) of season 4, a major antagonist in season 5 and one of the three main antagonists (alongside Terry Silver and Sensei Wolf) of season 6.